github/site-policy/Policies/github-terms-of-service.md

 If you set your pages and repositories to be viewed publicly, you grant each User of GitHub a nonexclusive, worldwide license to access your Content through the GitHub Service, and to use, display and perform your Content, and to reproduce your Content solely on GitHub as permitted through GitHub's functionality.
 You may grant further rights if you [adopt a license](/articles/adding-a-license-to-a-repository/#including-an-open-source-license-in-your-repository).

 #### 6. Contributions Under Repository License
 Whenever you make a contribution to a repository containing notice of a license, you license your contribution under the same terms, and you agree that you have the right to license your contribution under those terms.
-If you have a separate agreement to license your contributions under different terms, such as a contributor license agreement, that agreement will supercede.
+If you have a separate agreement to license your contributions under different terms, such as a contributor license agreement, that agreement will supersede.

 Isn't this just how it works already?
 Yep.
 This is widely accepted as the norm in the open-source community; it's commonly referred to by the shorthand "inbound=outbound".
 We're just making it explicit.